apparebit/rerun/README.md

  1. Code is written in a high-level language with domain-specific extensions.
     Requests for remote execution include the code in the same format.

-    Here: _rerun_, a novel stack-based language for uint32 computations.
+    Here: _rerun_, a contrived stack-based language for uint32 computations.

  2. The gate-keeping API authenticates the sender of a request, verifies that the code meets higher-level security constraints, possibly adds enforcement